yaph/logya/logya/sites/docs/content/recipes.md

 template: page.html
 created: 2013-09-08 19:45:45
 ---
-# Recipes
+This page shows example solutions for common problems.
+Note that attributes like `comments` and `ignore` don't have a special meaning in Logya until you make them special.

+[TOC]

-## Conditional Comments in Documents
+## Conditional Comments

-Add a document header field `comments` and give it a value to enable comments for a document:
+Add a document attribute `comments` and give it a truthy value to enable comments for a document:

     comments: 1

-If you don't want comments on particular posts just omit the `comments` header field or don't give it a value:
+If you don't want comments on particular posts omit the `comments` attribute or give it falsy a value:

-    comments:
+    comments: 0

-In the document's template check for the value of the `comments` field and add the code for an external comment systems like Disqus or Facebook
+In the document's template check for the value of the `comments` field and add the code for an external comment system:
-comments:

     {% if comments %}
-        comments go here
+        Include external comments script here
     {% endif %}

-The above code checks that the `comments` variable exists and has a value, so this will also show the comments section if you enter a value of 0 in the document header.
+## Ignore Documents in Listings

+Usually you don't want the front page of a website or the contact form to appear in listings like an RSS feed.
+Use a document attribute such as `ignore` and set it to a truthy value and reject these documents in templates:

+    {% set docs = get_docs()|rejectattr('ignore') %}

+You can the iterate over `docs` without encountering those with the `ignore` attribute.

-## Setting all content files in directory to noindex
+### Setting Content Files in a Directory to `ignore`

-To set all files in a given directory recursively so that they still have a page generated but don't appear in any index, you can use this command in Bash:
+To set all files in a given directory recursively, you can use the following command:

-    find content/lesson/ -type f -exec perl -i -pe "BEGIN{undef $/;} s/\-\-\-\n/---\nnoindex: 1\n/s" {} \;
+    find content/lesson/ -type f -exec perl -i -pe "BEGIN{undef $/;} s/\-\-\-\n/---\nignore: 1\n/s" {} \;